 An inventory of the college silver taken in 1544 records:

 - Item antiquum sigillum argenteum ex dono Ricardi sc̃di R. Anglie insculptum porcellis seu apris.

 - Item: an ancient silver seal given by Richard the Second, King of England, engraved with a little pig or boar.

-The gold cross stands for St Margaret, and the gold crozier for St Bernard, the two patron saints of Queens’ College.
-There is also a somewhat far-fetched suggestion that the saltire arrangement of these (like the St Andrew’s Cross) is an allusion to Andrew Dokett, founder (in fact if not in name) and first President of Queens’.
+It is said that the gold cross stands for St Margaret, and the gold crozier for St Bernard, the two patron saints of Queens’ College.
+Fuller suggested that the saltire arrangement of these (like the St Andrew’s Cross) is an allusion to Andrew Dokett, founder (in fact if not in name) and first President of Queens’.

 Today, this badge is widely used by College sports clubs, and also appears in connection with food or dining.

 Queens’ College scarves are green with two white stripes.
 When made to the traditional colours, the green in Queens’ College scarves is darker than the green in Girton College scarves.
 Other scarves for clubs within college are here.

 - Coat of Arms carved in stone in Old Court